cvlab-kaist/CAT-Seg/README.md

 For further details and visualization results, please check out our [paper](https://arxiv.org/abs/2303.11797) and our [project page](https://ku-cvlab.github.io/CAT-Seg/).

-**❗️Update:** We released a **[demo](https://huggingface.co/spaces/hamacojr/SAM-CAT-Seg)** for combining CAT-Seg and [Segment Anything](https://github.com/facebookresearch/segment-anything) for open-vocabulary semantic segmentation!
-We also released the code and installation guide in the demo branch for trying out the demo on your local devices!
+**❗️Update:** We released the code for CVPR version of CAT-Seg!
+Some major updates are:
+- We now solely utilize CLIP as the pre-trained encoders, without additional backbones(ResNet, Swin)!
+- We also fine-tune the text encoder of CLIP, yielding significantly improved performance!

+For further details, please check out our updated [paper](https://arxiv.org/abs/2303.11797).
+Note that the demos are still running on our previous version, and will be updated soon!

 ## :fire:TODO
 - [x] Train/Evaluation Code (Mar 21, 2023)
 - [x] Pre-trained weights (Mar 30, 2023)
 - [x] Code of interactive demo (Jul 13, 2023)
+- [x] Release code for CVPR version (Apr 4, 2024)
-- [ ] Release of CVPR version.
+- [ ] Release checkpoints for CVPR version.

 ## Installation
 Please follow [installation](INSTALL.md).